Educational system in Switzerland

 The higher vocational education and training sector comprises all other tertiary-level courses leading to a federal certificate or diploma.
 Higher vocational education and training is characterised by a wide and diversified range of private institutions.

-The Swiss tertiary system includes the entire university sector as well as the institutions of higher vocational education and training.
 The former includes the universities (cantonal universities and federal institutes of technology), the universities of applied sciences (UAS) and the universities of teacher education (UTE), and the latter the universities of applied sciences (UAS) and the various professional and higher professional examinations.
 The universities include the ten cantonal universities and the two federal institutes of technology.
 The University of Zurich is by far the largest, with a student population of around 20,000.
 Among the smaller universities are those of Neuchâtel, Italian-speaking Switzerland and Lucerne, each with fewer than 5000 students.
 People with a Swiss university entrance qualification are free to choose the university where they will study and the field of study.
 The only exceptions are medicine and sports science.

 Of the total compulsory schooling, 95% of children and adolescents attend free basic education in a public institution and 5% attend a private institution.